100 Notable alumni of

 -

-Jay Wilson Weatherill AO is a former Australian politician who was the 45th premier of South Australia, serving from 21 October 2011 until 19 March 2018.
-Weatherill represented the House of Assembly seat of Cheltenham as a member of the South Australian Labor Party from the 2002 election to 17 December 2018, when he retired.
+Jay Wilson Weatherill AO is an Australian diplomat and former politician who was the 45th premier of South Australia, serving from 21 October 2011 until 19 March 2018.
+Weatherill represented the House of Assembly seat of Cheltenham as a member of the South Australian Labor Party from the 2002 election to 17 December 2018, when he retired from politics.
+He currently serves as the High Commissioner of Australia to the United Kingdom.

 -